 Are you thinking of refinancing your home?
 Use our calculators to figure your monthly payments & discover how much equity you can withdraw.
 The page offers 3 separate calculators to help homeowners who are looking to cash out equity in their home.

-- Second mortgage: Use this calculator if you know the remaining balance on any first or second mortgages against the property which you wish to consolidate into a new loan.
+- TAB 2 Second mortgage consolidation: Use this calculator if you know the remaining balance on any first or second mortgages against the property which you wish to consolidate into a new loan.
 It does not require you know when the loans began.
 Entering the first mortgage is required, but entering a second is optional.
 This calculator also enables a homeowner to roll discount points & any other refinance costs directly into the loan.

-- LTV: This allows you to quickly figure out the amount of equity associated with common loan-to-value limits & how much equity you can withdraw to reach that level given the outstanding balance on your current loans.
+- TAB 3 LTV limit: This allows you to quickly figure out the amount of equity associated with common loan-to-value limits & how much equity you can withdraw to reach that level given the outstanding balance on your current loans.

-Current home loan refinance rates are shown beneath the first calculator.
+Current mortgage refinance rates are published under this calculator.

 Mortgage Consolidation & Refinancing Calculator